Valeriia Kirdiasheva

-Valeriia Kirdiasheva (born 28 November 2000) is a Russian handball player who plays for Handball Club Lada in the Russian Super League.
+Valeriia Kirdiasheva (born 28 November 2000) is a Russian handball player who plays for CS Gloria Bistrița-Năsăud.

 She also represented Russia at the 2019 Women's U-19 European Handball Championship in Hungary, placing 4th and at the 2018 Women's Youth World Handball Championship in Poland, were the Russian team won the final tournament.

 On 15 January 2021, she extended her contract with Handball Club Lada, until the summer of 2022.